The Office of NIH History and Stetten Museum

 In planning for the commemoration of the NIH's centennial in 1987, Dr. DeWitt Stetten Jr., proposed the establishment of a museum of medical research to preserve the material heritage of the NIH.
 Stetten had first come to the NIH in 1954 as director of the intramural research program of the National Institute of Arthritis and Metabolic Diseases.
 He left in 1962 to become the first dean of the Rutgers Medical School, but returned to the NIH in 1970 as director of the National Institute of General Medical Sciences.
 Stetten then became the senior scientific adviser to the NIH director from 1979-1986.
 Reviving the position of historian was a component of his proposed museum and in 1986, Dr. Victoria A. Harden was appointed NIH Historian and Curator.
 In May 1987, the museum was renamed in honor of Stetten.

-Harden retired in 2006 and Dr. Robert Martensen served as the next director from 2007 until his death in 2012.
-The office has continued under acting directors.
+Harden retired in 2006, and Dr. Robert Martensen served as the next director from 2007 until 2012.
+The office continued under acting directors until Kim Pelis, Ph.D. was appointed in March 2022.

 What the Office of NIH History and Stetten Museum Does